-Medical necessity and referral requirements
+Medical necessity requirements

 The starting point for covered benefits under your plan is whether the services and supplies are eligible dental services and medically necessary.
-See the What are your eligible dental services? and What your plan doesn't cover-exclusions sections plus the schedule of benefits.
+See the Eligible dental services and Exclusions sections plus the schedule of benefits.

 This section addresses the medical necessity requirements.